 This is also referred to as a commodity exchange , because transactions are settled directly , or on the ‘spot’.
 This the foremost popular market.

 Stocks and currencies are the foremost well-known commodity exchange instruments.
 Therefore, Forex, the exchange of currencies, may be a global commodity exchange and Forex brokers us offers regulated Forex brokers.

-The opposite of the commodity exchange is that the futures exchange . this is often a contract based market where transactions are settled within the future, at a later date.
-This market was began to create currency futures to supply an area where banks and corporations could hedge against potential risks or huge losses when trading online.
+The opposite of the commodity exchange is that the future on online trading . this is often a contract based market where transactions are settled within the future, at a later date.
+This market was began to create trading online UK futures to supply an area where banks and corporations could hedge against potential risks or huge losses when trading online.